yasiryagi/helpdesk/roles/council-members/README.md

 As you are likely to get some follow up questions, you should check in at regular intervals to answer and/or assist.

 # Elected Council Members
-The CMs have a variety of [tasks](#tasks).
+The CMs have a variety of [tasks](#tasks-overview).
 Some are pro-active, others are re-active.
 Some are recurring and predictable, others will require on the spot problem solving.

 To some extent, the same applies to their rewards.
-They receive a fixed (in tJOY) [recurring reward](#recurring-rewards), which will be handled automatically by the chain.
+They receive a fixed (in tJOY) [Recurring Reward](#recurring-rewards), which will be handled automatically by the chain.
 The other relies on their ability to solve the tasks and challenges they face through the [Council KPIs](#council-kpis).

 A CM that is slacking off, or for other reasons unable or unwilling to perform their tasks will still receive their rewards for the term, but are unlikely to get re-elected in the near future.

-## Tasks
+## Tasks Overview
 The CMs will be evaluated based on how well they perform these tasks.
 They are free to organize themselves in order to tackle specific tasks, or monitor different parts of the platform.
 If so, they should disclose it publicly, so that voters can evaluate their performance.

+The list below contains a high level overview of their responsibilities:
+- Elect a [Council Secretary](#council-secretary), to be the "official" point of contact between the Council and Jsgenesis
 - Pay attention to the forum and telegram, to assist and answer questions when appropriate
 - Pay attention to incoming Proposals, discuss and make informed votes
-- Check in on the performance on the working group and, if necessary, take action
+- Monitor the performance on the [Working Groups](#managing-the-working-groups) and, if necessary, take action
+- Monitor, communicate, fund and report on the [forum sudo](/README.md#on-chain-forum)
-- Monitor the platforms infrastructure, and report downtime
+- Monitor the platforms infrastructure, and report or perform the appropriate action(s)
   - endpoint nodes (does blocks come in on hosted pioneer)
   - pioneer (any sites not responding as expected)
   - storage system (is media served)